 We are always grateful to anyone who can support us in any way as one of our many priorities is to ensure the programme is sustainable.
 You can donate via:

 Sort code: 20-16-12

-On Thursday 1st July, we will be inviting our sponsors and supporters down to see the programme in action.
-If you are interested to learn more, do put the date in your diary and email email@example.com as we are keen to show the work to as many interested people as possible.
-Thank you drinks for everyone involved is planned for 4pm that day.
+On Thursday 30th June, we will be inviting our sponsors and supporters down to see the programme in action - email email@example.com.
+If you are interested to learn more, do put the date in your diary and as we are keen to show the work to as many interested people as possible.
+Thank you drinks for everyone involved are planned for 4pm that day.